Our acts our angels are, or good or ill,

 Once in this very place I said God likes forgiving big sins more than small ones; the bigger they are, the more gladly and quickly He forgives them. – Eckhart (Sermon Forty).

-Yohanan the Baptist was said to have preached that confession of sins was half of the battle toward liberation.
+Yohanan the Baptist, Yeshua’s cousin, was said to have preached that confession of sins was half of the battle toward liberation.
 Meister Eckhart encouraged people to both go to confession and to believe that they were forgiven (Walshe, Volume III, p.
 44).
 Eckhart also said that because everything that happens is God’s will, we must therefore not wish that we had never sinned.
 He begins Sermon Fifty Seven thus: “Whoever hears me is not ashamed–if he is ashamed of anything, he is ashamed of being ashamed.”
-Eckhart understood the importance of letting go of shame, because to regret the past and feel shameful about oneself is to cling to the self.
+Shame can be good if it is humility, bad if it is wounded pride.